idvorkin/idvorkin.github.io/_d/time_off.md

 ## Optimizing for happiness

+_This should probalby be it's open post - expect a refactor_

 ### Types of happiness: Pleasure, Flow and Identity

+**Pleasure\*** - The joy of consumption.
+Eating chocolate, watching tv, procrastinating.
+These joys are like sweet food, they have a jolt of pleasure, but they go quickly, and leave you wanting more.

+**Flow** - The joy of production.
+This happens when you are doing something challenging enough to keep you engaged, but easy enough to support continued progress.
+These joy is sustained for hours, and you know you're there when you look up and realize you've just spent 4 hours (QQ: Is binge watching joy?)

+**Identity** - The joy of identity, purpose, and acqualization.
+This happens when you are supporting your identity.
+The doing can be miserable, but the satisfication of being who you want to be is powerful, and lasts and lasts.
+Even thinking about your identity can sustain you.

 ### The experiencing and remembering self - the peak end rule.